gigalixir/gigalixir-cli/docs/source/account.rst

 The easiest way to upgrade is through the web interface at https://console.gigalixir.com/

+..
+Important:: Tiers are applicable at the account level, not at the app or database level.
+Therefore, a Free Tier account can not have a payable set of apps or databases, nor can a Standard Tier account have a free set of apps.

 To upgrade with the CLI, first add a payment method

 .. code-block:: bash